-History of Knanaya CommunityThe Knanaya Community traces its origin back to a Jewish-Christian immigrant community.
-They migrated from Southern Mesopotamia to the Malabar Coast of Cranganore in AD 345 under the leadership of an enterprising merchant Thomas of Kinai (Knai Thomman).
+History of Knanaya CommunityThe Knanaya Community traces its origin back to a Jewish-Christian migration from Southern Mesopotamia (present Iraq) to the Malabar Coast of Cranganore (Kodungalloor, Kerala, India) in A.D.
+345 under the leadership of an enterprising merchant Thomas of Kinai (Knai Thomman).
 The migration comprised 400 persons belonging to 72 families from seven clans.
 Bishop Urha Mar Yousef, four priests, and several deacons were among them as Christian missionaries.

 The migrated people formed themselves as an endogamous community by keeping their tradition and culture while co-existing and supporting the St. Thomas Christians in India.
 The King of Kodungalloor Cheraman Perumal welcomed the newcomers and allowed them to settle down in Kodungalloor.
 Later, Cheraman Perumal gave them 72 royal privileges, and that was recorded on copper plates (Knai Thomman Cheppedu).
 According to the copper plates, the king gave these privileges to Thomas and his colleagues and all his descendants as long as the sun and moon exist.
 These privileges are very important since all these privileges had influenced the community’s social life and status throughout the centuries.